GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

   - security
 ---

-{% Banner 'caution', 'body' %}
-This post covers how to migrate to the new version of the Reporting API (v1).
-If you're new to the Reporting API or need detailed usage examples, head over to the [main post on the Reporting API](/reporting-api) instead.
-{% endBanner %}
+{% Banner 'caution', 'body' %} This post covers how to migrate to the new version of the Reporting API (v1).
+If you're new to the Reporting API or need detailed usage examples, head over to the [main post on the Reporting API](/reporting-api) instead. {% endBanner %}

 The Reporting API informs you about errors that happen across your site as visitors use it.
 It gives you visibility on browser interventions, browser crashes, Content-Security-Policy violations, COOP/COEP violations, deprecation warnings and more.

 **A new version of the Reporting API is available.
 It's simpler, more private, and more likely to be supported across browsers.**

-{% Aside %}
-The legacy Reporting API is named _Reporting API v0_.
-The new Reporting API is named _Reporting API v1_.
-{% endAside %}
+{% Aside %} The legacy Reporting API is named _Reporting API v0_.
+The new Reporting API is named _Reporting API v1_. {% endAside %}

 ## Summary

 {% Banner 'info', 'body' %}

-- If you already have reporting functionality in your site, migrate to v1 but keep using v0 simultaneously for some time.
+If you already have reporting functionality for your site, **migrate to v1** but keep using v0 simultaneously for some time.
 Make sure to set the `Reporting-Endpoint` header on **all responses** that might generate reports.

-- If you're adding reporting functionality to your site just now, use only v1, except if you need Network Error Logging.
+If you're adding reporting functionality to your site just now, use only v1, except if you need **Network Error Logging**.

-- If you're maintaining an endpoint service or are operating your own, expect more traffic with as you or external developers migrate to v1.
+If you're maintaining an endpoint service or are operating your own, expect **more traffic** as you or external developers migrate to v1.
-- Check out the new API in action on this [demo site](https://reporting-api-demo.glitch.me) and see the [demo code](https://glitch.com/edit/#!/reporting-api-demo).

 {% endBanner %}

 Keep reading for details and example code!

-## Demo
+## Demo and code

 - [Demo site: new reporting API (v1)](https://reporting-api-demo.glitch.me)
 - [Code](https://glitch.com/edit/#!/reporting-api-demo) for the demo site